Purchased goods from KJ Mehta for cash: 5,000 Rupees. (Rupees = Indian currency)

 In this journal entry we debit the Purchases account, which is an expense.

-Because we don't keep continuous, up-to-date records in a periodic system, we debit the temporary purchases expense account instead of directly debiting the inventory (asset) account.
+Because we don't keep continuous, up-to-date records in a periodic system, during the year we debit the temporary purchases expense account instead of directly debiting the inventory (asset) account.

-For the perpetual system, we directly debit the inventory account when making purchases, as we are continually tracking and updating the inventory we have.
+For the perpetual system, we directly debit the inventory account when making purchases during the year, as we are continually tracking and updating the inventory we have.

 It's important for you to know the difference between the perpetual and periodic systems as you may be asked about this in any accounting question about goods you bought or sold.
 Check out our full lesson on perpetual vs periodic inventory systems for a full explanation with more examples.